About The Awards Network

 The formation of the Awards Network was a logical extension of this common interest, providing a vehicle for collaboration to raise awareness of youth work awards and to promote the benefits of such non-formal learning awards alongside formal education qualifications.

 The Awards Network published Amazing Things in 2008, a guide to youth work awards available in Scotland.
-Now in its third edition, and supplemented by the Awards Network’s website, Amazing Things has helped to foster greater recognition amongst educationalists, employers and young people themselves, of the value of youth work awards and their wider impact on young people’s learning, skills and personal development.
+Now in its fourth edition, and supplemented by the Awards Network’s website, Amazing Things has helped to foster greater recognition amongt educators, employers and young people themselves, of the value of youth work awards and their wider impact on young people’s learning, skills and personal development.

 The Purpose of the Awards Network is to bring together eligible organisations to: